13 Important Factors in Computer Audio Recording

 10. The quality of your headphone.(however it is not advisable to mix audio entirely using headphones)

-12. The acoustics of your room
+11. The acoustic response of your room

-13. The quality of your CD-drive
+12. The quality of your CD-drive

-14. The quality of your microphones and musical instruments.
+13. The quality of your microphones and musical instruments.

-Lets discuss this one by one:
+Let’s discuss this one by one:

 The quality of your soundcard or audio interface